flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 [Serpentis](http://wiki.eveonline.com/en/wiki/Serpentis) assets), and the [Salvation Angels](http://wiki.eveonline.com/en/wiki/Salvation_Angels_%28NPC_corporation%29)
-(maintenance and repair division).
-The leading theory is that the Cartel originally formed from a loose group of pirate groups, but frankly that's a boring theory and I would prefer to think that pirate space kittens have something to do with it.
+(maintenance and repair division) and that the hierarchy is pretty strictly adhered to.
+The leading theory  on the Cartel’s origins is that they originally formed from a loose conglomerate of pirate groups in or slightly before YC 4, but frankly that's a boring theory and I would prefer to think that pirate space kittens have something to do with it.

 The Cartel has extensive holdings throughout the Empires, but mainly focus on the Minmatar regions, where they gain most of their recruits.
 Many Matari that